Markoudstaal/DCS-Simple-Spawn-Menu/README.md

   - BULK 2
     - Spawn
     - Despawn
+- Wave 3
+  -Air
+    - BULK 3
+      - Spawn
+      - Despawn
+  -Ground
+    - Red 9
+      - Spawn
+      - Despawn

-As you can see Red 2, 3, 4 and 5 are not shown as they are a part of a bulk and can be spawned or despawned by their respective buttons.
+As you can see Red 2, 3, 4, 5, 6, 7 and 8 are not shown as they are a part of a bulk and can be spawned or despawned by their respective buttons.

 ### Respawning
 It is possible to respawn a killed or despawned group.
 Additionally when a group is still alive, pressing the spawn button wil respawn the group at it's original location.
 This can be turned off by setting the ```respawn``` variable in the script to false.
 In that case nothing will happen when the group is alive and Spawn is pressed.